europeana/metis-ui/README.md

 The test and acceptance jobs should be run off the `develop` branch.

+## Docker (Metis UI)

+To make a (parameterised) docker image of the app first run these commands from the root of the project:

+`npm run build-shared`
+`npm run dist-metis`

+and then send the output of that command to a docker nginx image with this command:

+`docker build -t metis-ui-app-image:version projects/metis/`

+The generated docker image can then be ran with the command:

+`docker run -it --rm -d -p 8080:80  --env-file=projects/metis/env_file --name metis-ui metis-ui-app-image:version`

 ## Release

 The release documentation is in the "Release Metis UI/Metis Framework/ECloud manual" document on Google Docs.